Cushings Disease In Dogs

 You may even wish to consult with a Homeopathic Veterinarian to consider this approach.
 But, it may be prudent to note that homeopathic remedies should be used with caution as the debate continues on their dilution and effectiveness.

-Managing a diet for Cushings dogs is another aspect of helping your dog.
+Managing a diet for Cushing's disease is another aspect of helping your dog.
 Work with your vet on diet suggestions.
 But stay away from commercial dog foods because they contain too many preservatives.

 Be An Informed Pet Parent

-Lastly, the sooner dog owners recognize dog illnesses - especially serious ones like Cushings - and implement treatment, the better chance their pet has of beating a disease and returning to good health.
-I recommend owners obtain a copy of Natural Health For Dogs and Cats by Dr. Pitcairn, a renowned vet.
+Lastly, the sooner dog owners recognize dog illnesses - especially serious ones like Cushing's - and implement treatment, the better chance their pet has of beating a disease and returning to good health.

-It contains information about numerous dog health issues and their treatment options, useful home remedies, plus advice about which dog illnesses need a prompt consultation with a pet professional.
+It includes information about numerous dog health issues and their treatment options, useful home remedies, plus advice about which dog illnesses need a prompt consultation with a pet professional.

 Other Dog Diseases